ThembaMtshelwane/staff-vault/README.md

 -    The backend uses JWT tokens for authentication and role-based access control.

 2. Frontend
--    The frontend is built with React and TypeScript, with Redux Toolkit used to manage application state.
+-    The frontend is built with React and TypeScript, with Redux Toolkit used to manage the application state.
 -    Tailwind CSS is used for building the UI with a focus on responsiveness.
 -    Role-based access is implemented by conditionally rendering components based on the user's role.